Hernando de Grijalva: Trans-Pacific expedition (1537)

 A courier arrived at this time from Peru, where Francisco Pizarro, besieged by the Indians of Manco Capac II in Lima, asked for help.
 Cortés decided to launch a rescue expedition without delay, with two ships, the carrack Santiago, commanded by Grijalva, and the patache Trinidad (Fernando de Alvarado).
 But he also asks Grijalva to continue his explorations of the "South Sea" after completing his mission.

 Grijalva left the port of Paita in April 1537.
 They first travelled southwest to latitude 29° South, then up to 25° North.
 They were then prevented by the winds from heading towards New Spain and returned to the equator.
 It was then that the crew asked him to head west to reach the "Spice Islands" (the Moluccas).
 Grijalva refused, not wanting to go to areas allocated to Portugal by the Treaty of Tordesillas.
-He was assassinated by the mutinous sailors.
+He was assassinated by mutinous sailors.

 The crew, continuing along the equator, discovered two islands: Acea (present-day Christmas Island in Kiribati) and Fisherman's Island (present-day Nonouti).

 Most of the mutineers died during the journey.
 The ship eventually ran aground on the northern coast of New Guinea where three survivors were captured by the Papuans and sold to the Malays, according to Galvão.

 In 1539, the Portuguese Antonio Galvao was informed of this affair and contacted the survivors.